 The applicant for EC verification of a Control-command and Signalling Trackside subsystem shall check whether Control-command and Signalling Trackside functions, which are defined ‘optional’ in this TSI, are required by other TSIs, national rules or by the application of risk evaluation and assessment to ensure safe integration of subsystems.

 The trackside implementation of national or optional functions shall be technically compatible and not prevent the use of that infrastructure by a train that complies only with the mandatory requirements of the On-board Class A system except as required for the following on-board optional functions in point 7.2.9.1 and 7.2.9.3.
 The trackside implementation of one of these optional functions which leads to a new mandatory on-board requirement on specific lines shall be notified minimum 5 years before the function can become a mandatory on-board requirement.
 The notification of a new mandatory on-board requirement shall be done within the RINF and these changes in RINF shall be listed in the Network Statement according to Article 27 of the Directive 2012/34/EU of the European Parliament and of the Council() .
-A notification period shorter than 5 years is only allowed if this is agreed between the IM and RU’s who run services or intent to run services (at the time of establishing the agreement) on these lines.
+A notification period shorter than 5 years is only allowed if this is agreed between the IM and RU’s who run services or intend to run services (at the time of establishing the agreement) on these lines.
 This agreement on shortening the notification period shall be notified to the European Commission.

 An on-board subsystem which incorporates a KER STM, may make it necessary to implement the K-interface.